Public opinion on migration

 On 19 September 2016, Heads of State and Government from the 193 UN Member States came together at the UN General Assembly to discuss topics related to migration and refugees at the global level.
-The adoption of the New York Declaration for Refugees and Migrants recognized the need of a comprehensive approach to migration.
+The adoption of the New York Declaration for Refugees and Migrants recognized the need for a comprehensive approach to migration.
 As a result, UN Member States agreed to cooperate in the elaboration of a Global Compact for Safe, Orderly and Regular Migration (GCM), expected to be adopted at an intergovernmental conference on international migration on 10-11 December 2018 in Morocco.
 The New York Declaration for Refugees and Migrants also set in motion a separate negotiation process for the Global Compact on Refugees.

 Migration policies and governance